GrishaAngelovGH/kanban-board/README.md

   - provide title
   - provide rich text description i.e. bold, italic, underlined text, numbered/bullet lists, etc
   - provide priority i.e. low, medium or high
+* Create predefined templates that could be used as descriptions for given tasks
 * Visualize number of tasks for given column
 * Mark/unmark column as "done" i.e. all tasks in the column will be visualized as completed
 * Delete column